Joseph F. Underwood

 Joseph F. Underwood is an American politician who has served as a member of the Maine House of Representatives since December 2020.

 Electoral history

-Underwood was elected to the 147th district in the 2020 Maine house of Representatives election, and redistricted to the 5th district in the 2022 Maine House of Representatives election.
+Underwood is a Republican.
+He was elected to the 147th district in the 2020 Maine House of Representatives election and redistricted to the 5th district in the 2022 Maine House of Representatives election.

 Biography

 Underwood earned a Bachelor of Science from Husson University.